htmldbjs/htmldbjs/docs/methods/isNewObject.md

 ### `HTMLDB.isNewObject`

-This method adds zeros at the beginning of a given `text` to construct a string with the length of `digitCount`.
+This method checks whether the given `object` is new or not.

 #### Description